 Energy / Environment

 I understand that we cannot solve the climate crisis without realizing how interconnected its impacts truly are.
 Today, the results of climate change can already be seen across the world’s plant and animal populations.
-During my time in Congress, I’ve been proud to support wildlife and the Endangered Species Act, which for over forty years has helped prevent the extinction of our nation’s unique wildlife.
+During my time in Congress, I’ve also been proud to support wildlife through my support for the Endangered Species Act, which for over forty years has helped prevent the extinction of our nation’s unique wildlife.

-Protecting our environment is a top priority of mine and one of the reasons I entered public service.
-I will continue working with my colleagues to address the realities of climate change, and will dedicate my time in Congress to supporting legislation that protects our communities and develops strategies to combat the many threats facing our environment.
+I also understand that we can’t do it alone.
+Marching alongside climate activists, I have been inspired by the millions of young people around our country fighting for a better future.
+I will continue working with my colleagues to address the realities of climate change and dedicating my time in Congress to supporting legislation that protects our communities and develops strategies to combat the many threats facing our environment.

 More on Energy / Environment